-As mechanical, electrical and plumbing (MEP) professionals are aware, BIM involves all project stakeholders working collaboratively on a detailed 3D model that includes all the functional systems of a building, such as heating, ventilation and air conditioning (HVAC) and electrical installations, as well as the aesthetics of walls, windows, and roofs.
+BIM involves all project stakeholders working collaboratively on a detailed 3D model that includes all the functional systems of a structure-- such as pavement or curbs, beams and girders, HVAC and electrical installations, as well as the aesthetics of walls, arches, roofs, and rails.

-Because BIM is a collaborative process from beginning to end, it allows all parties working on a project to visualize and analyze design decisions, and pinpoint interferences and other errors, before work begins on site.
+Because BIM is a collaborative process from beginning to end, it allows all preconstruction parties to visualize and analyze design decisions, and pinpoint interferences and other errors, before work begins on site.

 Assembling large complex components piece by piece on-site, exposed to the elements, can be difficult.
 The rise of off-site fabrication has hugely increased the efficiency of this process.

-Huge savings in schedule time are gained when components like heat exchangers, pump units, compressors and instrument panels are fabricated in-shop rather than on-site, arriving at the latter ready to be linked up.
+Huge savings in schedule time are gained when components like concrete insulated panels, timber frame panels, pump units, compressors and instrument panels are fabricated in-shop rather than on-site, arriving at the latter ready to be linked up.